ceccopierangiolieugenio/pyTermTk/README.md

 - Specialized widgets to improve the usability (Windows, Frames, Tables, ...)
 - QT Like Layout system to help arrange the widgets in the terminal
 - True color support
-- Fullsize/Halfsize UTF-8 characters 😎
+- Ful/Half/Zero sized Unicode characters 😎

 ## Limitations
 - The native **Windows** porting is not ready yet but it works with [Cygwin](https://www.cygwin.com) or **WSL**.